Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez is batting .242 with six doubles, three triples, a home run and 23 walks.
+- Lopez is hitting .238 with six doubles, three triples, a home run and 23 walks.

+- Lopez has picked up a hit in 43.5% of his 69 games this year, with at least two hits in 15.9% of those games.

-- He has gone deep in one of 68 games, and in 0.5% of his plate appearances.
+- He has hit a home run in one of 69 games, and in 0.4% of his plate appearances.

-- In 16.2% of his games this season, Lopez has picked up at least one RBI.
-In four of those games (5.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 12 games this season (17.4%), Lopez has picked up an RBI, and in four of those games (5.8%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 25.0% of his games this season, with more than one run scored in 7.4%.
+- He has scored in 17 games this season (24.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.